pechhenka/Lego-mega-library/README.md

 ![Import Mastert](https://raw.githubusercontent.com/pechhenka/Lego-mega-library/master/readme%20files/ImportMaster.png)

 **Complete!
-Now the block is somewhere in the blocks panel!** Follow this steps if you still need to install other libraries.
+Reload the development environment and now the block is somewhere in the blocks panel!** Follow this steps if you still need to install other libraries.